frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-posts-and-pages-separately.md

 export default connect(Post)
 ```

-Finally in this section let's change the root component to import the `<Page>` component, and then use it in the `<Switch>` component to conditionally render it if `data.isPage` is true.
+Finally in this section let's change the root component file to import the `<Page>` component, and then use it in the `<Switch>` component to conditionally render it if `data.isPage` is true.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js